 - 1. Been fully accepted for MSC Advanced Candidacy - 2.
-A minimum cumulative 3.0 GPA
+A minimum cumulative 3.0 GPA contact must be supervised by a licensed supervisor until the supervisor feels confident that sessions can be handled alone.

 The student must be prepared to commit to: